We Help the Disabled Get the Individual and Group Disability Insurance Benefits they Deserve

 - Lupus, rheumatoid arthritis, and sarcoidosis

-The complex nature of disability insurance law can confuse any beneficiary, and even most attorneys.
-The experienced long-term disability lawyers and ERISA insurance attorneys at DarrasLaw can help prevent a wrongful delay or denial of individual or group benefits if you consult us before you file your claim forms.
-If you anticipate a long period without work due to your injury or illness, our compassionate, award-winning disability insurance attorneys or ERISA lawyers have the claim and litigation experience you need.
+The complex nature of disability insurance law can confuse any beneficiary and even most attorneys.
+The experienced long-term disability lawyers and at DarrasLaw can help prevent a wrongful delay or denial of individual or group benefits if you consult us before you file your claim forms.
+If you anticipate a long period without work due to your injury or illness, our compassionate, award-winning disability insurance attorneys have the claim and litigation experience you need.

 Group Disability Benefit Offsets